Here are the answers to the questions we have received so far.

 The likelihood of finding the DNA of a sexual assault perpetrator three days after an assault varies and can depend on a number of circumstances.
 In Massachusetts, survivors can have evidence collected at a hospital within 5 days (120 hours) of an assault.
 A medical provider at the hospital will use a sexual assault evidence collection kit (SAECK), often called a “rape kit,” to conduct an exam and collect any evidence.
 After the exam is completed, the kit will be sent to the Crime Lab.
 The presence of biological evidence, such as blood, semen or saliva, depends on a number of factors, including whether or not the survivor showered or changed her/his clothing before the exam, the type of assault, and the amount of time since the assault occurred.
 It is important to know that not all kits yield DNA evidence and that the absence of DNA does not mean that no crime occurred.
 DNA evidence may not be found if:

-Unreported SAECKs are stored for 15 years.
+Unreported SAECKs are stored for the statute of limitations.
 You can check on the status of a kit by contacting the Forensic Information Line at 866-463-3799.

 What are the areas that make up the crime lab?